 During 2007, the City developed a long-term plan to address the utility's revenues, operating costs and reserves.
 Step one of this plan was implemented for 2008 by passing an Ordinance that increased utility rates to cover all utility operating costs.
 This Ordinance also requires "automatic" additional utility rate increases equal to the percentage increase in wholesale rates paid by the City.
 During 2008, as a result of the increased utility rates the Utility Fund became self sufficient.
-Consequently, management is currently implementing a repayment plan for amounts owed to other funds (predominantly the General Fund).
+The utility fund's unrestricted net assets deficit was further reduced during 2009.
+Management also implemented a repayment plan for amounts owed to other funds (predominantly the General Fund) and was able to reduce the interfund balance at 9/30/09.